Audio glossary

 Beats per minute (bpm)Describes the tempo of a piece of music.

 Bi-ampingSpecial cable connection method between amplifier(s) and speakers.
-In bi-amping, two power amplifiers are connected to a pair of loudspeakers, with each amplifier amplifying its own frequency range.
+In bi-amping, two power amplifiers are connected to a pair of speakers, with each amplifier amplifying its own frequency range.

 Bit rateThe bit rate is the output quantity of audio or video signals for digital multimedia formats per time unit.
 The unit of measurement is called "bit per second" (bit/s or bps).

 Bi-wiringSpecial cabling method between amplifier and speakers.
-With bi-wiring, individual frequency ranges are divided into different cable paths and fed together to the loudspeaker.
+With bi-wiring, individual frequency ranges are divided into different cable paths and fed together to the speaker.

 Cone